TechStuffBoy/TechStuffBoy/README.md

 MISC                :  Kernel Compilation, FPGA, Xilinx Petalinux.

 ```
-I basically want to be a **full-stack** web developer.
-I do have couple of full-stack projects, which you can find in my github page/My Website.

 Please have a look at my Git Contribution Stats below which includes both private and public repos.